spree/spree/guides/content/developer/source/about.md

 ### Opinionated Commerce

-David Heinemeier Hansson (the creator of Rails) is well known for saying that Rails is “opinionated software.”
+David Heinemeier Hansson (the creator of Rails) is well known for saying that Rails is "opinionated software."
 Spree continues this fine tradition of adopting a few strong (possibly controversial) opinions which drive its development.

 #### No Solution Will Satisfy Everyone

-No solution can possibly solve everyone’s needs perfectly.
+No solution can possibly solve everyone's needs perfectly.
 There are simply too many ways in which people do business for us to tailor to each individual need.
-Rather than come up short (like so many projects before it did), Spree’s approach is to simply accept this and not even try.
+Rather than come up short (like so many projects before it did), Spree's approach is to simply accept this and not even try.
 Instead Spree tries to focus on solving 90% of the bulk that most commerce projects face.
-The remaining 10% will need to be addressed by the end developer familiar with the client’s exact business requirements.
+The remaining 10% will need to be addressed by the end developer familiar with the client's exact business requirements.

-#### Online Commerce is not for “Noobs”
+#### Online Commerce is not for "Noobs"

 Rails developers are the target audience for this application - not business owners.
-No serious company would ever try to run an online store by just paying some fool on Craig’s List to install OSCommerce for them.
+No serious company would ever try to run an online store by just paying some fool on Craig's List to install OSCommerce for them.
 Serious businesses have complicated needs that require paying one or more software professionals to solve them.
 Spree seeks to be the platform that developers use as the foundation for their project rather